 The Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers in May 2014.
 The new standard will supersede much of the existing authoritative literature for revenue recognition.
-The standard and related amendments will be effective for the Company for its annual reporting period beginning July 1, 2017, including interim periods within that reporting period.
-Early application is not permitted.
-Entities are allowed to transition to the new standard by either recasting prior periods or recognizing the cumulative effect.
+In August 2015, the FASB also issued ASU No. 2015-14 which deferred the effective date of the new standard by one year.
+The standard and related amendments will be effective for the Company for its annual reporting period beginning July 1, 2018, including interim periods within that reporting period.
+Along with the deferral of the effective date, ASU No. 2015-14 allows early application as of the original effective date.
+Entities are allowed to transition to the new standard by either recasting prior periods or recognizing the cumulative effect as of the beginning of the period of adoption.
 The Company is currently evaluating the newly issued guidance, including which transition approach will be applied and the estimated impact it will have on our consolidated financial statements.